liran-funaro/nex/README.md

 }
 ```

-In other words, if a bare '&lt;' appears as the first pattern, then its action is
+In other words, if a bare `<` appears as the first pattern, then its action is
 executed before reading the input.
 The last pattern must be a bare '>', and its
 action is executed on end of input.

 Additionally, no empty regex is needed to mark the beginning of the Go program.
-(Fortunately, an empty regex is also a Go comment, so there’s no harm done if
+Fortunately, an empty regex is also a Go comment, so there's no harm done if
-present.)
+present.

 ## Matching Nuances

 Among rules in the same scope, the longest matching pattern takes precedence.
 In event of a tie, the first pattern wins.

 Un-anchored patterns never match the empty string.
-For example,
+For example, `/(foo)*/ {}`

-    /(foo)*/ {}

 matches "foo" and "foofoo", but not "".

 Anchored patterns can match the empty string at most once; after the match, the